User Panel Howto

 - Stats opens a page where you can find the code you need to add to your site to use A/I webstatistics tool.
 See A/I stats Howto for more information.

-- Options: you can choose if your site need php, python or simple html pages; whether or not to be listed in A/I hosted sites page; if your site needs to send mail via php.
+- Options: you can choose if your site need php, python or simple html pages and if your site needs to send mail via php.

 - Help is a link to A/I website hosting howtos